 Assign appropriate access to users in folders

 Be sure to invite your users into folders in Box that contain the content they had access to in Dropbox.
 You should also take some time to think about the access types that you’d like to assign these users in each folder.
-Refer to the following chart for a breakdown of these roles:

 Alternatively, you can also grant your users access to folders from within their individual profiles in the Users tab of the Admin Console, or if you have a Box Enterprise account, you can use Groups.
 See the Best Practices Using Groups document for more information on Groups implementation.